 Welcome to lifestyle creep — a surefire way to lose your financial perspective and footing.

 What Is Lifestyle Creep, aka Lifestyle Inflation?

-If you’re curious about situations that can cause lifestyle creep, here are few spending scenarios to consider.
+If you’re curious about what can cause lifestyle creep, here are few key signs to consider.

 1. Buying a New Vehicle Because You Can